forceLain/forceLain.github.io/_posts/2017-08-04-you-don-t-need-a-variable-for-this.markdown

 }
 ```

 I don't know if someone could call this code readable.
-What you really want write is "make a request", then "get a response body", then "map the body to a model".
+What you really want to write is "make a request", then "get a response body", then "map the body to a model".
 What the previous code says is "map the body of the response of the request", which sounds weird.

 In Kotlin, we can cope with both problems by using the 'run(...)' function. 'run' is pretty much like `apply`, but can return an object with another type.
 We can think of `run` like as a mapping or a transform function.